-Our Balance Sheet and the related Key Performance Indicators show that we have built up an acceptable level of liquid resources over recent years.
+Our Statement of Financial Position and the related Key Performance Indicators show that we have built up an acceptable level of liquid resources over recent years.
 We have a strong level of reserves and relatively modest bank borrowing when compared to the rest of the sector.
 We consider that this level of liquid resources will be required in the near future to finance the new building mentioned above and in the longer term to provide some financial security during a period of uncertainty.

-We do not anticipate liquidity issues over the next few years, despite the potential real-terms cuts to university funding and the external threats to UK/EU recruitment.
+We do not anticipate liquidity issues over the next few years, despite the external threats caused by the pandemic and real-terms cuts to university funding.
 We do not anticipate the need for any further bank borrowing; nevertheless, our cash flows will continue to be closely monitored.